 Health History Assessment: SAMPLE

-A health history is important to obtain after life-threatening injuries have been addressed and when the patient has stabilized.
-SAMPLE can be used to obtain important parts of the patient’s history.
+A health history is important to obtain after life-threatening injuries have been addressed and when the client has stabilized.
+SAMPLE can be used to obtain important parts of the client’s history.

 - S: Symptoms